updated on 13/12/2022

 - where client money or client virtual assets comes into direct or indirect possession of the person providing such service.

-A licensed VA Exchange will be subject to the SFC’s ongoing supervision.
+A licensed VA Exchange must comply with the Anti-Money Laundering and Counter-Terrorist Financing (AML/CTF) requirements under the Ordinance, including implementing customer due diligence (CDD) and record keeping.
+Licensed VA exchanges will also be subject to the SFC’s ongoing supervision.
 SFC will audit the VASPs periodically to ensure they are operated in compliance with the AML/CTF regulatory requirements, and investigate suspected or detected non-compliance.

 Penalties for Non-compliance of Virtual Asset Regulation